-Our Deakin Student Legal Service (DSLS) is a service we run in partnership with Eastern Community Legal Centre (ECLC) and the Deakin University Student Association.
+Our Deakin Student Legal Service is delivered in partnership with Eastern Community Legal Centre (ECLC) for the Deakin University Student Association.

-In July 2018, we partnered with Western Heights College to create the School Lawyer Project.
-Since this time, our lawyer has been embedded within the Western Heights College wellbeing team, working alongside the school nurse, school chaplain, and school psychologist.
+In July 2018, we partnered with Western Heights College to establish our school lawyer program.
+Since this time, we have embedded a lawyer within the Western Heights College wellbeing team working alongside the school nurse, school chaplain and school psychologist.
 Free legal help is available to students on a broad range of legal issues.

-Our school lawyer is co-located onsite at Western Heights College two days per week for appointments and legal education sessions with students.
-For more information about our School Lawyer program contact Emma in our legal team.
+Our school lawyer is co-located onsite at Western Heights College two days per week for appointments and legal education sessions.
+For more information about our School Lawyer program contact us at firstname.lastname@example.org

-Since 2017, we have co-located a community lawyer at the Sexual Assault and Family Violence Centre (SAFVC) as part of a pilot project to deliver a holistic legal service to victim survivors of family violence in a therapeutic setting.
+Since 2017, we have co-located a community lawyer at the Sexual Assault and Family Violence Centre (SAFVC) one day a week.
+This initiative aims to provide a holistic legal service for victim survivors of family violence in a therapeutic setting.

-This new model of providing legal assistance in a therapeutic environment has enabled us to provide a broader and deeper level of legal assistance to survivors of family violence in a familiar and safe place.
-Our community lawyer has assisted clients address a range of family violence related legal problems including unpaid fines, tenancy, credit and debt, divorce, and family law advice.
+This model of providing legal assistance within a therapeutic environment has allowed us to offer a more extensive and deeper level of legal support to survivors of family violence in a setting that is both familiar and safe.
+Our community lawyer has assisted clients to address a range of family violence related legal problems including unpaid fines, tenancy, credit and debt, divorce and family law.

-By taking a family violence lens to legal problems, our clients have reported that they felt less anxiety in seeking legal assistance and greater engagement in interactions with our lawyer.
+By taking a family violence lens to legal problems, our clients have expressed a reduced sense of anxiety when seeking legal assistance and greater engagement in interactions with our lawyer.
 The model has also enabled a strong relationship to be forged between our organisation and SAFVC staff which has led to more effective secondary consultations and an increase in SAFVC staff’s understanding of the law.

 For more information on our program see our Evaluation Report here.

-For more information about this partnership contact Louise in our legal team.
+For more information about this partnership contact us at email@example.com

 The Orange Door is part of the Victorian Government’s response to the Royal Commission into Family Violence and was established in Geelong in 2018.

-Since July 2019 we have co-located a lawyer within the Barwon Orange Door where we assist clients experiencing family violence with a range of legal issues.
-We also provide community workers from other agencies who are based at the Orange Door with legal education and secondary consultations.
+Since July 2019 we have co-located a lawyer within The Orange Door in Geelong one day per week where we assist clients experiencing family violence with a range of legal issues.
+We also provide community workers from other agencies based at The Orange Door with legal education and secondary consultations.

 This innovative service model is making it easier for clients to access the support services they need and from a legal perspective, empowering other services to identify legal issues and make appropriate referrals before legal problems escalate.

-For more information about our work with The Orange Door contact Lauren in our legal team.
+For more information about our work with The Orange Door contact us at firstname.lastname@example.org

-Since September 2020 we have been running our Culturally and Linguistically Diverse (CALD) Communities Legal Help service in partnership with Diversitat.
-The service aims to connect people from CALD backgrounds to legal help by co-locating a lawyer within a service which they already attend.
+Our Cultura partnership aims to connect people from culturally and linguistically diverse (CALD) backgrounds to legal help by co-locating a lawyer within a service which they already attend.

-A dedicated lawyer will be available to help CALD community members understand their legal rights and provide legal help where required.
-Education workshops will also be available to community workers to help them become legal issue spotters and build their capacity to refer clients to legal help.
+A dedicated lawyer regularly visits Cultura to assist CALD community members understand their legal rights and provide legal help where required.
+Education workshops are also available to community workers to help them become legal issue spotters and build their capacity to refer clients to legal help.

-For more information about our work with Diversitat, contact Victor in our legal team.
+For more information about our work with Cultura contact us at email@example.com

 The content on this site is information only and is not legal advice.
 If you need legal advice please contact us.